sanjoy-c/Healthcare-Analytics/Dashboards/Readme.txt

-These sample dashboards have been developed based on the sample data in the folder Heathcare_Data_Suresh.
+These sample dashboards have been developed based on the sample data in this folder.